New Work, Recycled Graphics

 - Condemned: Criminal Origins re-used many assets from First Encounter Assault Recon, also by Monolith and released the same year.

-- Mega Man (Classic) uses the same kind of sprites in each of the 8-bit games.
+- Mega Man himself uses the same sprite design in each of the 8-bit games.
 The Wily Capsule also sees little to no modification.
 Some of the Robot Master bosses also have designs based from previous ones, notably the "Guts Man clones."

 - Averted with Starcraft: while in development, the game used much the same graphics and interface◊ as Warcraft II, but the developers started again from scratch when they saw a tech demo of a much higher-quality RTS, leading to Starcraft's iconic look.
 They later learned that the demo wasn't a game at all, but a premade video the booth guys were pretending to play.

 - Recettear: An Item Shop's Tale shares graphics with Chantelise, from the same developer.

 - Sonic & Knuckles is a Mission-Pack Sequel to Sonic the Hedgehog 3, utilising characters and stages that weren't programmed in time for the latter's release.
 Their near identical aesthetics and mechanics allows the game's cartridge to use a "lock on feature" that combines the two games together nearly seamlessly.